March 21, 2023

 Plan ahead – know your routes and duty cycles well before deciding which EVs to procure and operate, and choose vehicles wisely.
 As you begin operating EVs, monitor how range fluctuates under different conditions – varying temperatures, cargo weight, drivers, etc. Use this knowledge to make informed decisions for any operational adjustments.
 For example, if you expect to haul a heavy load on a day that is particularly cold, expect your range to be lower than usual and plan accordingly.

-Train drivers and incentivize efficient driving – driving an EV is a different experience than driving an ICE vehicle, and driver performance is significantly correlated with the EV’s efficiency.
+Train drivers and incentivize efficient driving – driving an EV is a different experience than driving an ICE vehicle, and driver behavior correlates strongly with EV efficiency.
 Things like hard acceleration and hard braking can worsen efficiency, but they are preventable.
 As you deploy EVs, don’t forget to also train your drivers so they will be prepared to operate this new equipment.
 Also, consider developing a driver incentive or rewards program to encourage efficient driving.